justrish/clsurf/README.md

 <P class="p9 ft6"><H2> Description </H2></P>
 <P class="p10 ft6">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Initial implementation of SURF using OpenCL shared in this repository.
 This repository was original reference repository for OpenCL while Surf C++ code was provided by our lab which we parallelized using
 OpenMP on Intel Xeon Phi.
-I gained the Colfax certification for Intel Xeon Phi programming which actually helped a lot in development of this project
+I gained the Colfax certification for Intel Xeon Phi programming which actually helped a lot in development of this project.
+The certification and detailed report is made part of this project for a look.
 </P>
 </DIV>
 <DIV id="id_2_2">